 Company Equipment

-If the employee had any company property such as a laptop, contact the family members to see if this could be returned, but in their own time as this may not be on their radar straight away.
+If the employee had any company property such as a laptop, contact the family members to see if this could be returned.
+Do leave some time before doing this if at all possible.

 Recruitment

-When it comes to the recruitment of the former employee, each business is different as some may need the role filled urgently if the role is considered vital, and others may take more time to recruit so they can have some time to process the death.
-Nothing is right or wrong so remember to play alongside the business’s needs.
+When it comes to the recruitment of a replacement, each business is different.
+Some may need the role filled urgently if the role is considered vital, and others may take more time to recruit so they can have some time to process the death.
+Nothing is right or wrong so remember to do what is right for your business.

 4. Getting Help after the Death of an Employee

-Nothing about the death of an employee is nice or simple, as it creates a huge shock to everyone who knew them.
+Nothing about the death of an employee is nice or simple.
+It creates a huge shock to everyone who knew them.
 However, this guidance can assist you during that difficult time, so you are more prepared in case it was to ever occur.

-If you need any more information or assistance after the death of an employee, please give us a call on 0203 319 1649 or contact us and we’ll get back to you straight away.
+If you need any more information or assistance after the death of an employee, please give us a call on 0203 535 5750 or contact us.